Rugby, Warwickshire

 Rugby is a market town in eastern Warwickshire, England, close to the River Avon.
 At the 2021 census, its population was 78,117, making it the second-largest town in Warwickshire.
 It is the main settlement within the larger Borough of Rugby, which had a population of 114,400 in 2021.

 Rugby is situated on the eastern edge of Warwickshire, near to the borders with Leicestershire and Northamptonshire.
 It is the most easterly town within the West Midlands region, with the nearby county borders also marking the regional boundary with the East Midlands.
 It is 83 miles north of London, 30 miles east-south-east of Birmingham, 11.5 miles east of Coventry, 18 miles north-west of Northampton and 19 miles south-south-west of Leicester.

 Rugby became a market town in 1255.
-In 1567, Rugby School was founded as a grammar school for local boys but, by the 18th century, it had gained a national reputation and eventually became a public school.
+In 1567, Rugby School was founded as free grammar school for local boys but, by the 18th century, it had gained a national reputation and eventually became a fee paying public school.
 The school is the birthplace of rugby football which, according to legend, was invented in 1823 by a Rugby schoolboy named William Webb Ellis.
 Rugby remained a small and fairly unimportant town until the mid-19th century, when a major railway junction was established there, which spurred the development of industry and the rapid growth of population.